kampersanda/xcdat/README.md

     //!
 Get the number of unused DA units. std::uint64_t num_free_units() const;

     //!
-Get the number of unused DA units. std::uint64_t tail_length() const;
+Get the length of TAIL vector. std::uint64_t tail_length() const;

     //!
 Lookup the ID of the keyword.